-Our certificate of incorporation, bylaws and Delaware law contain provisions that could have the effect of rendering more difficult, delaying or preventing an acquisition deemed undesirable by our board of directors.
+Our amended and restated certificate of incorporation, amended and restated bylaws and Delaware law contain provisions that could have the effect of rendering more difficult, delaying or preventing an acquisition deemed undesirable by our board of directors.
 Among others, our amended and restated certificate of incorporation and amended and restated bylaws include the following provisions:

-- a staggered board, which means that our board of directors is classified into three classes of directors with staggered three-year terms; - limitations on convening special stockholder meetings, which could make it difficult for our stockholders to adopt desired governance changes; - advance notice procedures, which apply for stockholders to nominate candidates for election as directors or to bring matters before an annual meeting of stockholders; - a prohibition on stockholder action by written consent, which means that our stockholders will only be able to take action at a meeting of stockholders; - a forum selection clause, which means certain litigation against us can only be brought in Delaware; - no authorization of cumulative voting, which limits the ability of minority stockholders to elect director candidates; - directors will only be able to be removed for cause; - certain amendments to our certificate of incorporation will require the approval of two-thirds of the then outstanding voting power of our capital stock; - the affirmative vote of two-thirds of the then outstanding voting power of our capital stock, voting as a single class, is required for stockholders to amend or adopt any provision of our bylaws; and - the authorization of undesignated or "blank check" preferred stock, the terms of which may be established and shares of which may be issued without further action by our stockholders.
+- a staggered board, which means that our board of directors is classified into three classes of directors with staggered three-year terms; - limitations on convening special stockholder meetings, which could make it difficult for our stockholders to adopt desired governance changes; - advance notice procedures, which apply for stockholders to nominate candidates for election as directors or to bring matters before an annual meeting of stockholders; - a prohibition on stockholder action by written consent, which means that our stockholders will only be able to take action at a meeting of stockholders; - a forum selection clause, which means certain litigation against us can only be brought in Delaware; - no authorization of cumulative voting, which limits the ability of minority stockholders to elect director candidates; - directors will only be able to be removed for cause; - certain amendments to our amended and restated certificate of incorporation will require the approval of two-thirds of the then outstanding voting power of our capital stock; - the affirmative vote of two-thirds of the then outstanding voting power of our capital stock, voting as a single class, is required for stockholders to amend or adopt any provision of our amended and restated bylaws; and - the authorization of undesignated or "blank check" preferred stock, the terms of which may be established and shares of which may be issued without further action by our stockholders.

 In addition, we are governed by the provisions of Section 203 of the DGCL, which generally prohibits a Delaware corporation from engaging in a broad range of business combinations with any "interested" stockholder for a period of three years following the date on which the stockholder becomes an "interested" stockholder.
+For a description of our capital stock, see "Description of Capital Stock."